Pre-Order Meaning: Shopee Example & How It Works [2026] 2026

 3. Shopee will display a “Pre-Order” badge on your listing automatically

-Key limitations: Shopee caps pre-order processing at 7-15 days (varies by market).
+Key limitations for 2026: Shopee caps pre-order processing at 7 days in Singapore and Malaysia, and up to 15 working days in other SEA markets (Philippines, Thailand, Vietnam, Indonesia).
 If your lead time is longer, you’ll need to manage customer expectations via listing descriptions.
-Shopee pre-order items also rank lower in default search results compared to ready-stock items.
+Shopee pre-order items also rank lower in default search results compared to ready-stock items — so factor this into your visibility strategy.

 Lazada Pre-Orders